-Culinary Class Gets Cooking at CRCF
+Culinary Program Gets Cooking at CRCF

-By Heather Newcomb, Program Manager
+By: Heather Newcomb, VWW Program Manager for Justice-Involved Services

 Vermont Works for Women (VWW) is continuing to run the pilot culinary program at Chittenden Regional Correctional Facility with our third cohort this winter.
 A big change we made to our program model for this cohort is to integrate guest chef instructors during the 12-week course.
 Our guest chefs also choose a featured recipe that showcases a new skill.